Tommy Robinson UK rally “draws 3 MILLION”, Trump Launches Investigation of Left - SF633

 That's just not a good long-term solution.

-What we Have now as a result of technology is a fractured media space, and that is emphasizing the fractures in political spaces.
+What we have now as a result of technology is a fractured media space and that is emphasizing the fractures in political spaces.

 It's going to continue.

-Unless political alliances form that are not about opposition, but are in a sense about making themselves redundant.
+It's going to continue unless political alliances form that are not about opposition, but are in a sense about making themselves redundant.

-That have uh the agenda must be to make themselves redundant.
+The agenda must be to make themselves redundant.

-Unless and I got just gonna say this plainly, unless the political operatives you're affiliated with are saying we are going to get money out of politics, we're not going to accept donations, we're not going to accept lobbying money.
+Unless, and I'm just going to say this plainly, unless the political operatives you're affiliated with are saying, we are going to get money out of politics.

-Unless they're saying that, they're going to end up being controlled by the people that make donations and and the people that fund lobbying.
+Unless they're saying that, they're going to end up being controlled by the people that make donations and the people that fund lobbying.

-Unless then so that's really significant.
+So that's really significant.

 That's happening in my country, the UK.

-You know, they'll use probably this march to say, oh, look, there's a rise of right-wing fascism.
+They'll use probably this march to say, oh, look, there's a rise of right-wing fascism.

-Even actually, the fact that they always put a second prefix or unnecessary adjective in front of right wing.
+Even actually, the fact that they always put a second prefix or unnecessary adjective in front of right-wing.

-Right wing just used to be a thing.
+Right-wing just used to be a thing.

-Because do you think that the people could break down those terms?
+Do you think that the people could break down those terms?

-What's right wing and what's far right?
+What's right-wing and what's far-right?

-And what's hard right?
+And what's hard-right?

 What do these things mean?

-Those are particip that those people are participating in the escalation.
+Those people are participating in the escalation.

 I wouldn't start here if I were you.